1. Who we are

 We are philosophers who believe that philosophy needs specific professional abilities and that PhD is a fundamental step towards getting a job in philosophy.
 The FINOÂ consortium (standing for FIlosofia Nord Ovest, or philosophy in the North West) was founded at the University of Torino in 2013, with the support of the Compagnia di San Paolo.
 The consortium consists of four universities of the North-Western region of Italy and aims to strengthen the already established relationships and cooperation among faculty members ofÂ Â University of Genoa,Â Â University of Pavia,Â Â University of Eastern Piedmont,Â University of Torino.

-The towns of Alessandria, Genova, Pavia, Torino and Vercelli are fairly well connected by train and highway and could evenÂ be considered, with some imagination, a great metropolitan area.
+The towns of Alessandria, Genova, Pavia, Torino and Vercelli are fairly well connected by train (with some problems in winter) and highways and could evenÂ be considered, with some imagination, a great metropolitan area.

 The faculty includes over 70 scholars covering a large variety of philosophical approaches, interests and topics.
 All faculty members are eligible to act as supervisors for PhD dissertations and/or play a fundamental role as tutor.